 What Has ASDA Done?

-- This legislation would allow medical and dental residents to defer their student loans, interest-free, during residency.
+- The Resident Education Deferred Interest (REDI) Act.
+This legislation would allow medical and dental residents to defer their student loans, interest-free, during residency.
 This measure would save residents a significant amount of money in the long run.
+ASDA lobbied for this bill at Lobby Day in DC in 2021, 2022, and 2023.